Diabetes Basics: The Main Players

 - Erectile dysfunction (men)

-For people with diabetes, managing blood sugar levels can be tricky.
+For people with type 2 diabetes, managing blood sugar levels can be tricky.
 Learn how to take care of your blood sugar levels when they are too low or too high.